Rethinking the workplace – returning to campus

 Concerns about returning to campus

-The Returning to Campus Working Group is well aware that for some staff, the thought of returning to campus can be the source of anxiety.
+The Returning to Campus Working Group understands for some staff, the thought of returning to campus can be the source of anxiety.
 This could be for a variety of reasons.

-The strong message from the working group is that our return aims to be gradual, from 19 July, and flexibility and adaptability is key.
-As the workshop findings have shown, that’s imperative to individual’s wellbeing and performance.
+The strong message from the working group is that our return aims to be gradual, and flexibility and adaptability is key.
+As staff workshop findings have shown, that’s imperative to individual’s wellbeing and performance.

-New guidance for managers to support discussions with staff on the transition back to working on campus after such a long period working from home has now been developed.
+New guidance for managers have been created to support discussions with staff on the transition back to working on campus after such a long period working from home has now been developed.
+Additional resources for managers include:

 Further information and guidance